School Shooter In Washington State Is Apprehended; One Student Dead

 Harper also said that the suspect had shared a note with some friends saying that he "was going to do something stupid."

-In a statement, Gov. Jay Winslee said "All Washingtonians are thinking of the victims and their families, and are grateful for the service of school staff and first responders working to keep our students safe."
+In a statement, Gov. Jay Winslee said, "All Washingtonians are thinking of the victims and their families, and are grateful for the service of school staff and first responders working to keep our students safe."